libscran/topicks/README.md

 The idea is to use this to choose highly variable genes based on their variances (e.g., from [**scran_variances**](https://github.com/libscran/scran_variances)), or for picking the best markers based on a differential expression statistic (e.g., from [**scran_markers**](https://github.com/libscran/scran_markers)).
 This functionality is surprisingly complex when we need to consider ties, absolute bounds, and whether to return a boolean filter or an array of indices.
+We also implement the `TopQueue` class, a tie- and bound-aware priority queue for retaining the top genes.

 ## Quick start